 Do you remember your school lunch?
-Juice boxes, ziploc baggies with cookies, fruit cups, and PB and J wrapped in tin foil.
+Juice boxes, plastic baggies with cookies, fruit cups, and PB and J wrapped in tin foil.
 Sometimes my mom would write me a note on my paper towel.
 I loved these.
 She was always doing sweet things like that.

 I came across a picture of me starting Grade One in 1984 (!!) carrying my Cabbage Patch lunchbox.
 Fancy!